 This major impact on the workforce will require changes from employers, allowing for a more flexible workplace.
 Changes such as increased sick leave, reduced daily hours, increased working from home, the creation of rest areas for employees, and employee support groups can help retain employees while they fight and recover from Long COVID.
 Without implementing these changes, employers may experience staffing shortages and loss of additional employees.
 One more sentence to punch this up

 Another trend seen with Long COVID is the fact that it is not just affecting older adults and those with preexisting conditions.
-In fact, the majority of people with Long COVID appear to be in their 20s, 30s, and 40s, who were active and healthy before COVID.
+In fact, the majority of people with Long COVID appear to be in their 20s, 30s, and 40s, and were active and healthy before COVID.
 They have become disabled at the early stages of their professional lives; Long COVID has complicated their ability to advance in their career or even return to work at all.

 Long COVID Impact on the Health Care System